jseto/real-time-update-todo/README.md

 ### User interface

 The main UI components are located in the ui-components folder.
 It is a standard master-detail pattern with TaskMaster and TaskDetail components.
 The TaskMaster component is a container for the TaskMaster and Redux actions interfaced with react-redux library.

 ### Data

 Data is managed though a Redux store.
 There are defined two actions for adding a task and deleting a task.
 A third action is defined to retrieve data from the server.

 ### Client side communications

 The communication with the server is done using sockets and is managed by the redux-saga middleware using generator functions to deal with asynchronous flows inherent to socket programming.

+### Server

+The server has been developed using Express library sockets and Redux for data management.
+The data is serialized and stored on a disk file using the custom developed DataStreamer object and the custom StreamerMiddleware Redux middleware.

+The Redux actions, reducers and store code is shared with the frontend code to stay DRY (Don't Repeat Yourself) as major code is shared between the client and the server.
+This also helps to be consistent in both sides.

 ## Code Quality monitoring